 You might need to do a:

-- screening check from the Department for Communities and Social Inclusion (DSCI)
+- screening check from the Department of Human Services (DHS)

 - free induction session for volunteers about Responding to Abuse and Neglect – Education and Care (RAN-EC).